DiscordSRV/Documentation/docs/config.md

 Make sure to install DiscordSRV on the server with the most consistent players online.

 Keep in mind this requires at least 1 player to be online (on the server with DiscordSRV installed) for this feature to operate properly.
+Also, PlaceholderAPI placeholders that are player related (or require Player) can't be used when using the VentureBungee option.

 ### [`EnablePresenceInformation`](https://config.discordsrv.com/config/EnablePresenceInformation) {id="EnablePresenceInformation"}
 Enables presence information which is required for some of our PlaceholderAPI placeholders.